 Completed features are how the final score is determined, with roads and cities having no unfinished edges, and cloisters when surrounded by eight tiles.
 Fields are a little different; you’ll get points for each completed city bordering the field.
 The game ends when there are no remaining tiles to be drawn, and the winner is whoever manages to score the most points.
 Carcassone‘s simple mechanics and fast play speed make it a delightful choice for anyone that’s new to board games.

-If you’ve ever played Tigris & Euphrates, you’ll love Yellow & Yangtze ($9.99 on iOS/Android).
+If you’ve ever played Tigris & Euphrates, you’ll love Yellow & Yangtze ($9.99 Android/iOS).
 The beautiful civilization-building game is a classic title for those love area control board games.
 In it, you’ll work to grow your kingdom in four colors, but scores are decided based on who has the lowest score of those colors.

 The point-based game has plenty of potential for conflict while you’re actively working to build out your hexagonally-tiled terrain (which includes the two eponymous rivers).
 In it, you’ll play as a warlord within the Warring States period of Ancient China.
 You’re given five leaders—Governor, Trader, Solder, Artisan, and Farmer—which are used to collect victory points within these same categories.